Imsurajkr/ILovePod/index.md

    Maintaining the container count

 - Control Pane
-   The KubeApi server, Replication controller these components can be called control pane component.
+   The KubeApi server, Replication controller , Master , Minion / Node, etcd these components are togther called control pane.

 ** How Kubernetes will remember the status of cluster **